 Eye pinning can indicate a parrot’s mood.
 Rapid eye pinning usually shows excitement.

-Do you have any interesting or fun facts about parrots that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about parrots?
+Share them in the comments below!